Intelligent-Silicon/AutoUnattend/Microsoft-Windows-PnpCustomizationsWinPE.md

 </component>
 ```

-The next stage is to list the drivers that are copied onto the USB memory stick using the ```Microsoft-Windows-PnpCustomizationsWinPE``` section in the autounattend.xml file.
+The next stage is to list the driver folders that are copied onto the USB memory stick using the ```Microsoft-Windows-PnpCustomizationsWinPE``` section in the autounattend.xml file.

 eg.